adbayb/quickbundle/README.md

 -   Fast build and watch mode thanks to [esbuild](https://esbuild.github.io/)
 -   Zero configuration: define the build artifacts in your `package.json` and you're all set!
+-   Support of multiple module formats including `cjs` & `esm`
 -   JavaScript, TypeScript, JSX, CSS, JSON, Image and Text support following [esbuild support](https://esbuild.github.io/content-types/)
--   Support of multiple module formats including `cjs` & `esm`
+-   Single TypeScript declaration file generation support (type generation can increase build time)
 -   Bundling can be done for several platform targets including `browser` or `node`
--   Optimized build such as `peerDependencies` not bundled in the final output
+-   Optimized build with automatic dependency inclusion (`peerDependencies` and `dependencies` are not bundled in the final output whatever the defined platform target)
--   Serve and live reload support for `html` entrypoint

 <br>